Skip to main content

 The GMROI calculator that tells you which lever to pull

-Cash sunk into inventory is cash you can't spend on anything else β€” ads, new products, or simply keeping the lights on. **GMROI measures the return on that cash.** A GMROI of 3.2 means every dollar of inventory cost generates $3.20 of gross profit over the year.
-The number is intuitive once you frame it that way, which is why merchandisers have used it for decades and why we translate the ratio into plain "you earn $X per $1 of inventory" language right on the result card.
+GMROI measures the return on your inventory cash.
+Every unit of currency tied up in stock is money you can't spend on ads, new products, or operations.
+A GMROI of 3.2 means every 1 of inventory cost generates 3.20 of gross profit over the year — which is why merchandisers have used it for decades and why we translate the ratio into plain "you earn X per 1 of inventory" language right on the result card.

-Where most calculators stop at the bare ratio, this one **decomposes GMROI into the two levers that drive it** β€” your gross margin % and how fast inventory turns.
-(The exact identity is gross margin % Γ— sales-to-stock ratio, i.e. revenue Γ· average inventory; the conventional at-cost turnover, COGS Γ· inventory, is the velocity lever you actually improve.)
-So a low GMROI is either a margin problem, a turnover problem, or both.
-We show the numbers, reconcile them back to the headline GMROI, and tell you which lever is dragging you down.
-A high-margin item that never sells and a thin-margin item that flies off the shelf can land the exact same GMROI; knowing which you have changes what you do next.
+Two levers drive GMROI — we show both.
+Gross margin % and how fast inventory turns.
+The exact identity is gross margin % × sales-to-stock ratio, so a low GMROI is either a margin problem, a turnover problem, or both.
+A high-margin item that never sells and a thin-margin item that flies off the shelf can land the exact same GMROI — knowing which you have changes what you do next.

-One thing we deliberately exclude: **sales tax, VAT, and GST.** Those are collected from the buyer and remitted to the government β€” they're never your money and never a cost, so building them into a return metric would distort it.
+Sales tax excluded — correctly.
+Those are collected from the buyer and remitted to the government — never your money and never a cost.
+Building them into a return metric would distort it.
 GMROI is a pure gross-profit-over-inventory ratio.
 Once you know yours, pair it with our reorder and profit tools to act on it.

 How it works